e0397123/FLR/README.md

 (5) In each entry of each file, there is a "positive" and "negative" fields, these fields are the logits corresponding to the positive and negative follow-ups for a sub-category.

 ## Generate positive and negative logits from LLMs
 Please refer to scripts, `bash scripts/test_llama3_pos.sh` and `bash scripts/test_llama3_neg.sh`.
+Note the following:

-Note that the input data are in JSON format (because I lost the original copies) and luckily, you can derive them from the output demo data.
+(a) The input data are in JSON format (because I lost the original copies) and luckily, you can derive them from the output demo data.
 Each test instance in a JSON input file is a list containing all the utterances.

-For unsupervised inference (meaning without finetuning the LLM with NL feedback data, please use the script `run_llama3.py`, and for inference after fine-tuning, please use the script `run_llama3_ft.py`.
+(b) For unsupervised inference (use base LLM without fine-tuning), please use the script `run_llama3.py`, and for inference using fine-tuned LLM with NL feedback data, please use the script `run_llama3_ft.py`.
 You may need to adapt the python scripts if you want to switch to other LLMs.
+There is a subtle difference between their input format, the fine-tuned version switched the role of user and assistant, and added an additional utterance, `Please ask me a question and provide feedback to my answer.` in the front.